FIN392/Batch/README.md

-# Windows Command Prompt Scripting (aka Batch, BAT or CMD)
+# Windows Command Prompt Scripting (aka Batch sctips, BAT or CMD)

 This is not just another Windows Command Prompt Scripting repository.
 This one is mine.

 Here you will find:
-- Useful functions for tareas .
+- Useful one-line functions for simple and frequently used tasks.
-- Useful one or two lines functions,
+- Useful functions for complex tasks.
+- Templates for your scripts.
+- Tips and tricks.

 Please, send me your comments, critics, doubts, requests or sues.